merico-dev/jde-program/Content/README.md

 ## Types of Content

 Given below is a list of types of content that can be possibly submitted.
-You are free to explore and suggets more categories and concepts.
+You are free to explore and suggest more categories and concepts.

 ### Technical Blog
+Deep dive into a concept, code explanations, technical buzz.

 ### Community Blog
+Community focused blogs based on Go, Open source, DevOps, Data driven spaces.

-### Though Piece
+### Thought Piece
+If you are a thought leader, creative writer then feel free to share your wisdom.

 ### Tutorial
+Practical guides, Step-by-Step resolution of an issue, Setup guides, etc.

 ### Documentation
+Documentation fixes, improvements for [official Apache DevLake docs](https://devlake.apache.org/docs/Overview/Introduction)

 ### Use-case blogs
+Testimonies of potential users, Various dashboards, and use-cases of [Apache DevLake (incubating)](https://devlake.apache.org/)